-See also standing orders 14(b)(xii) and (xvii).
+See also standing orders 15(a)(xii) and 15(a)(xvii)

-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

-[Subject to standing order 23(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]